Charles Piroth: Điện Biên Phủ

 In late 1953, Piroth was given command of the artillery force at Điện Biên Phủ by its commander Colonel Christian de Castries.
 The French artillery at Điện Biên Phủ comprised only 30 medium and heavy guns, although large stocks of shells were airlifted into the zone before the siege began.

 Concern was expressed by de Castries and others that the artillery firepower available might prove inadequate in the event of Việt Minh attack, but the experienced Piroth responded that the Việt Minh would be able to move only a small number of light artillery pieces through the steep jungle-covered hills that surrounded the valley of Điện Biên Phủ and that his guns, if well situated, would be capable of dominating the battlefield, adding that "no Viet cannon will fire more than three rounds before it is located and destroyed."
 He reassured his battery officers: "Don't worry, boys, they will have to reveal their location when they fire, and five minutes later, no more Viet artillery."

 During the first four months of the French occupation of the valley, Piroth's optimism appeared justified.
-However, the Việt Minh made use of this quiet interlude to concentrate large quantities of artillery on the high ground dominating the French garrison by transporting the weapons along jungle pathways.
-Piroth's deployment of the outnumbered defending artillery proved inadequate to provide mutually supporting fire for the widely dispersed French strong points.
+However, the Việt Minh made use of this quiet interlude to concentrate large quantities of artillery on the high ground, dominating the French garrison; by transporting the weapons along jungle pathways, Piroth's deployment of the outnumbered defending artillery proved inadequate to provide mutually supporting fire for the widely dispersed French strong points.

 The opening phases of the battle began with three days of heavy bombardment by the Việt Minh forces led by General Võ Nguyên Giáp.
-The outmatched defending artillery was unable to adequately assist the besieged French forces on two outlying hills; Gabrielle and Beatrice.
+The outmatched defending artillery was unable to adequately assist the besieged French forces on two outlying hills: Gabrielle and Beatrice.
 Both these fortresses fell quickly to the Việt Minh.
 Piroth fell into heavy depression due to the failure of his guns to support the defenders and to nullify the Việt Minh artillery, as he had promised before the battle began.

 Death

 On 15 March, having circled the camp to apologise to various fellow officers, Piroth returned to his bunker and removed the pin from a grenade clutched to his chest, blowing himself up.
-He was buried secretly in his bunker, and his death was covered up for several days until newspapers air-dropped on the camp notified the men, the news of the death having been leaked to the paper from an unknown source.
+He was buried secretly in his bunker, and his death was covered up for several days until newspapers airdropped on the camp notified the men, the news of the death having been leaked to the paper from an unknown source.
 His replacement, Lieutenant Colonel Guy Vaillant, arrived on 20 March via air ambulance, one of the few to successfully land at Điện Biên Phủ during the conflict.